 Paula Jean Swearengin, a coal miner’s daughter from West Virginia, who ran for the Senate hoping to let her state know they are more than what anyone thinks of them.

 “One of my problems [is] when I’m trying to be polite to someone, I feel like my voice goes up two octaves.” -Ocasio-Cortez

 Ah, like any woman whose ever made a phone call, Ocasio-Cortez knows the expectation of putting on a "polite voice" all too well.

-“Being a woman of colour, our image is really scrutinised.
+“Being a woman of color, our image is really scrutinized.
 You have to speak like this, you have to dress like this, I decided that ‘Yea, I don’t care.’
 Basically, you deal with it.
 You know, people in my district, this is how we look.
 I’m going to serve and represent the people of my district.” -Cori Bush

 Bush made sure to set her own standards when it comes to what kind of candidate she was going to be.

 “The person I’m running against is complacent, but I’m not.” -Cori Bush

 Bush was not fooling around when it came to her stump speech.

 “It’s time for ordinary people to do extraordinary things.
 Let’s raise some hell and take our lives back.” -Paula Jean Swearengin